 Vibe: Palatial, luminous, riverside

-Best For: Couples and families
+Best For: Couples, families and experienced golfers

 Rooms to books: The sophisticated Dunraven staterooms with original gothic windows, lavish marble bathrooms and views over the sprawling estate.